A Floridian is someone who actually lives in Florida year round. People who live in Florida only in the winter are called snowbirds.

 I think the following self tanners are the best.
 These are true gems (nuggets!) that will make everyone wonder whether you were born in Orlando or Ft.
 Lauderdale..........

-For the face, my hands down favorite is Clarins Liquid Bronze Self Tanner
+For the face and body, my hands down favorite is Clarins Self Tanning Milky Lotion.

 This self-tanner has a beautiful scent, and is a light, creamy moisturizer.
 You will not notice a tan after the first application (unless you are really pale) but the natural tan builds with use.
 I use it about two times a week on my face, neck, and chest.
 It does not break my face out.
-I find when I use it my dark sunspots from the past seem to blend in and my skin looks much smoother and even.
+I find when I use it my dark sunspots seem to blend in and my skin looks much smoother and even.
 This is a MUST HAVE product that I use all year and will not go without.
-At around $36 it's not cheap, but this is a bargain considering the results.
-Love, love, love my Clarins Liquid Bronze!
+At around $37 it's not cheap, but this is a bargain considering the results.
+Love, love, love my Clarins!

 You are so right Annie.
 I am a Floridian who doesn't like to get sun!
 I get enough just driving in my car.
 Love the picture of Magda and all your tips.
 Thank you.